w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/00-introduction.md

 # So far

-No easy answers

-* Big-data (distributed) architectures require a lot of skills
+No easy answers, big-data (distributed) architectures require a lot of skills

 * *Configuration*: how do I set up dozens of new machines?
 * *Networking*: how do I cable dozens of machines?
 * *Management*: how do I replace a broken disk?